adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-The maximum number of threads in a block is 1024.
-The number of blocks calculated for the minimum number of blocks required given the number of threads in each block.
+A thread block can consist of a maximum of 1024 threads.
+The number of blocks is calculated for the minimum number of blocks required given the number of threads in each block.

 Pointers to the device data are passed to the kernel for processing.

 This time error checking is done using `cudaDeviceSynchronize()`.
-This blocks until all device execution completes and returns an error code if there were any problems.
+This blocks the program until all device execution completes.
+It returns an error code if there were any problems.
 It isn't really necessary here but it is useful during development.
 Device code execution is invisible to the host.
 Simply launching a kernel will not throw any errors.
 The CUDA runtime will record an error code and only return the last error when it is requested.

 During development it is wise to check for errors after every api call and kernel launch in order catch any errors as soon as possible.
 We can relax when we're confident that the application works and is ready for production.